-Top 6 fundamentals of Cloud-based Application Security Testing
+Top 6 Fundamentals Of Cloud-Based Application Security Testing

 Listen on the go!

 Millennials with new technology interfaces are shifting the entertainment zones from television to mobile-based or device-based applications.
 Preferences are changing, which is impacting the overall application development cycle.
 There is no scope for any downtime or hiccups in customer experience.
-For instance, how long would you prefer to stick on to an application if it keeps getting hung and doesn’t offer you the expected smooth experience?
-Likewise, Application Security Testing is a growing concern, as most of our applications carry highly sensitive financial or personal data.
+For instance, how long would you prefer to stick to an application if it keeps getting hung and doesn’t offer you the expected smooth experience?
+Likewise, Application Security Testing is a growing concern, as most applications carry highly sensitive financial or personal data.
 Hence, enterprises are considering Cloud-based Application Security Testing to validate the results and ensure quality.

 Why is Application Security Testing critical?